baigelbytes1/baigelbytes/content/about.md

 I write about literally anything that interests me including science, religion, self help & improvment, mental health, and as new topics take my interest moving forward you will see them represented in my posts.

+## Quotes & Poems:

+When I upload poetry or quotes, if you don't see a name after it that's one of mine.
+Otherwise I will put the authors name or, if the author is unknown then I will put - Unknown, at the end.

+## Affiliate links:

+I will eventually start using affiliate links at the end of articles and maybe poems.
+I haven't quite decided yet.

 <br>
 <br>